The Atlanta Hawks (24-24, 11-14 Away) will try to break down one of the NBA's top shooting defenses when they are on the...

 The team began to improve, making the playoffs for 10 straight years from 2008-2017, with their best season occurring during the 2014-15 season where they had four out of their five starters selected for the All Star Game and finished on top of the Eastern Conference standings with a 60-22 record.
 Despite their success they were swept 4-0 by LeBron James and the Cleveland Cavaliers in the Eastern Conference Finals.

 The year of 2017 would be the last time the Hawks played in the playoffs, finishing 15th, 12th and 14th in the Eastern Conference in the last three seasons.
 Despite their terrible record, they have hope for the future drafting sharp shooting guard Trae Young in the 2018 draft, pairing him with athletic big John Collins as the pillars of the future for the franchise.

-If you are a fan of the Atlanta Hawks, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Atlanta Hawks have the star power to make it all the way to the playoffs and finals in 2021?
-Have a read on below at SportsTips expert picks & preview on the Atlanta Hawks.
+If you are a fan of the Atlanta Hawks, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Atlanta Hawks have the star power to make it all the way to the playoffs and win The Finals in 2023?

 Still got some burning questions about the Atlanta Hawks?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!

 When did the Atlanta Hawks move cities?

 The Atlanta Hawks originated as the Buffalo Bisons, before becoming the Tri-Cities Blackhawks in 1946, the Milwaukee Hawks in 1951 and then the St Louis Hawks in 1955, before moving to Atlanta in 1968.

 The Atlanta Hawks play their home games at the State Farm Arena.